pschlump/Go-FTL/server/midlib/AesSrp/AesSrp.md

 A full cycle of user authentication is implemented.

-1. Register with email confirmation.
+1. Register with email confirmation and setup of Two Factor Authentication (2FA).
 2. Login.
 3. Logout.
 3. Automatic Logout based on timeout.